xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 support even higher numbers of BGP-SRTE/PCEP sessions by adding additional RRs and XTCs into the Access Domain.

-Figure 11 shows the Compass Metro Fabric physical topology with examples of product placement.
+Figure 11 shows the Metro Fabric physical topology with examples of product placement.

 ![]({{site.baseurl}}/images/cmf-hld/image12.png)

-_Figure 11: Compass Metro Fabric – Physical Topology with transport programmability_
+_Figure 11: Metro Fabric – Physical Topology with transport
+programmability_

 Note that the design of the Central Office is not covered by this